PortableApps/Launcher/Other/Source/Manual/topics/64-bit.rst

 Windows, and there is normally little or no performance benefit from running a native 64-bit app instead of its 32-bit build.
 So normally including a 64-bit build as well as a 32-bit build would just add to the size of a package (approximately doubling it) without any real benefit.
+For some more explanation of our policy on 64-bit apps and what happens with them, see `64-bit Software:
+Where It Fits Into Portable Apps`_.

 There are however some cases where there is benefit in including 64-bit builds of apps.
 The most common is for apps that utilise low-level functions in the